 Causes of Sciatica Injury:

-Sciatic pain can be positional, related to after effects of surgery or any pathology in spine or hip.
-Below are few causes of Sciatic nerve irritation.
+Sciatic pain can be positional, related to after-effects of surgery or any pathology in the spine or hip.
+Below are a few causes of Sciatic nerve irritation.

 - Herniated Disc in Lumbar region